abellinii/libra/ol/documentation/cli_cheatsheet.md

 ### Cancel Previous Autopay tx's

-Disabling autopay will cancel all of the accounts previous autopay transactions.
+Disabling autopay will cancel all of the accounts previous autopay instructions.
 Once disabling and reenabling, the account will have no autopay instuctions set.

 ```
 txs autopay --disable